MicrosoftDocs/power-automate-docs/articles/us-govt.md

 Install an [On-Premises Data Gateway](/flow/gateway-manage) to transfer data quickly and securely between a canvas app that's built in Power Automate and a data source that isn't in the cloud.
 Examples include on-premises SQL Server databases or on-premises SharePoint sites.

-If your organization (tenant) has already configured and successfully connected the On-Premises Data Gateway for PowerBI US Government, then the process your organization executed to enable that will also enable on-premises connectivity for Power Automate.
+If your organization (tenant) has configured and successfully connected the On-Premises Data Gateway for PowerBI US Government, then the process your organization followed to enable that also enables on-premises connectivity for Power Automate.

 Formerly, US Government customers needed to contact support before configuring their first on-premises data gateway, as support would need to "whitelist" the tenant for gateway use.
 This is no longer necessary.
 If you encounter any issues configuring or using the on-premises data gateway, you may contact support for assistance.